Bible Resource Library

 2. Haman was second in command.
 The king required all the other officials to reverence him.
 However, given Haman’s character and future actions, he likely convinced Ahasuerus to issue the decree.
 Mordecai, knowing the history of the Agagites, refused to bow.

 Metaphorically, we see here the godly refusing to bow to the wicked, and the result is oppression.
 When God’s people make a stand, even a silent stand, against evil, those of the world take notice.
-The wicked in authority wish to crush any who refuse to acknowledge them, and the world is curious to see who will win.
+The wicked in authority wish to crush those who refuse to acknowledge them, and the world is curious to see who will win.

 The other members of the court told Haman not because they despised Mordecai but because they wanted to see if his matter would stand; they wanted to know if Mordecai was justified in his actions.
 This is perhaps the greatest witness the Christian has to the world: standing apart from the world by refusing to participate in wickedness.
 Although the Christian may be oppressed, the world will take note of the Christian’s uprightness and, ultimately, God will magnify those who are faithful to Him.